-Our Engineering programs in the San Antonio region are designed for big time fun!
-Your son or daughter will have a great time tackling a new interactive project each week, including building, testing and rebuilding bridges and machines using K’NEX® pieces or LEGO® bricks.
-Your child’s creativity will soar to new levels as he or she works with a buddy to put together these unique creations and challenges other students to friendly games and competitions.
-It’s a fantastic way for your child to learn how to problem-solve just like an engineer and get equipped with 21st century skills in the process!
+The fun begins with Sylvan’s Engineering programs in the San Antonio region.
+Your son or daughter can expect to complete a different hands-on project each week, including designing, testing and tweaking bridges and machines using K’NEX® pieces or LEGO® bricks.
+Your child will get those creative juices flowing as he or she teams up with a buddy to build these awesome structures and challenges other teams to friendly games and competitions.
+It’s an exciting way for your child to solve problems just like an engineer and develop valuable 21st century skills in the process!

 Our Engineering programs in the San Antonio region include:

 - Practical, hands-on projects that range from designing machines using LEGO® bricks to building different bridge types with K’NEX® pieces.

 - A 21st century education designed to equip your child with STEM skills.

 - An intimate classroom setting, including a 6:1 student-to-teacher ratio and no more than 12 students per class.

 - Weekly email communication to keep parents involved and informed.